Pilots Study/Writing Lab

-- The Pilots lab, located in 116 Bluemont Hall, offers study and test preparation help from well trained, experienced students: the peer assistants (PAs).
+- The Pilots lab, located in 116 Bluemont Hall, offers study and test preparation help from well trained, experienced students called Peer Assistants (PAs).

-- Program students receive individual assistance and group study sessions from peer assistants and lab instructors.
+- Pilots students receive individual assistance and group study sessions from peer assistants and the lab instructor, Shay Dodson.

-- Computers and a printer are available for student use.
+- Computers and a printer are available for currently enrolled Pilots student use only.

-- The Writing Lab is designed for all Pilots students enrolled in Expository Writing I.
+- The Writing Lab is designed for all Pilots students enrolled in ENGL 100 Expository Writing I.

-- It is taught by instructors with experience in the Expository Writing program at K-State.
+- It is taught by the Lab Coordinator and Graduate Students in the Department of English (current or former GTAs) with experience in the Expository Writing program at K-State.

-- It offers students extra help on their writing assignments.
+- The Writing Lab offers students extra help on their writing assignments.

 All students in all labs are expected to adhere to the following guidelines.

-- Students are responsible for having Pilots staff sign them in and out immediately upon entering or leaving the labs.
-Do not assume that the staff member has noticed you, and do not simply leave the lab.
-Without a staff signature, time in the lab will not count toward a grade.
+- Students are responsible for having their PA sign them in and out immediately upon entering or leaving the labs.

 - Lab sessions must be used to study or complete class assignments.

-- Students are expected to maintain a studious atmosphere in the Pilots Labs.
+- Students are expected to maintain a studious atmosphere in the Pilots Lab.
 Disruptive students will be asked to leave and will forfeit their points for that time frame.

-- Students are responsible for adhering to the K-State code of student conduct.
-Copies of the code are posted in both labs and online.
+- Students are responsible for adhering to the K-State Student Code of Conduct.

 - Students are responsible for adhering to the K-State Information Technology usage policy.